Hello again, readers and welcome to Part Four of my five-part novelization of Red vs. Blue: The Blood Gulch Chronicles.

 On a distant planet several light-years from Earth, there is a small box canyon known as Blood Gulch.
 For hundreds of years, stories had been told of great battles that took place there, between two armies whose species and reasons for fighting have been lost over the years.
 Nobody knows the truth of these battles, but they do know that one day, for some long-forgotten reason, the two armies disappeared from sight and peace reigned over the canyon.
 But now, over eight hundred years later, the silence of Blood Gulch was about to be interrupted…

-Those agonized screams were coming from an orange-armored Spartan-II super-soldier, standing on the cliffs on one side of the canyon.
-Below him, three other Spartan-IIs, colored red, maroon and Pepto-Bismol pink respectively, stood and watched their comrade in growing concern.
+Those agonized screams were coming from Private Grif, an orange-armored soldier, standing on the cliffs on one side of the canyon.
+Below him, the rest of his team, in armor colored red, maroon and Pepto-Bismol pink respectively, stood and watched their comrade in growing concern.

 "Is he ever gonna stop screaming?"
 Private Donut muttered crossly.
 "He's been up there for hours."